Skip to main content

 The stream section is used to enable or disable the MQTT TCP Integration.
 The configuration of TLS is a half automated process.
 This is described in detail in the document MQTT Integration.

-With the last setting apis the initial configuration of potential apis can be activated.
+With the last setting apis the initial configuration of potential APIs in APISIX can be activated.
+For that, APISIX must be installed on the cluster, which can be done by the deployment playbook.
+It's also possible to import the APIs into an existing APISIX instance on the cluster.
 Each component of the platform, which can provide an external api, registers itself for configuration during playbook execution.
 This setting here defines, if these self-registrations are considered during playbook execution.

 Context Management